zhaoshenzhai/mathwiki/README.md

 ## :symbols: MathLinks

 As far as I know, the standard wiki-style links of the form `[[fileName]]` used in Obsidian does not support MathJax.
 Instead, one should use markdown-style links which are of the form `[displayedText](fileName.md)`; here, `displayedText` can contain MathJax.
-However, text remains unchanged when link is updated, so, if one wishes to have links with math, one needs to update them manually.
+However, `displayedText` remains unchanged when link is updated, so, if one wishes to have links with math, one needs to update them manually.
+This can get out of hand really fast.

 I wrote a plugin, [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks), that aims to solve this issue by assigning `fileName.md` a `mathLink`, i.e. some specified text to be displayed and rendered when a note links to `fileName.md`.
 It can be done by inserting `mathLink: yourMathLink` to the YAML frontmatter of `fileName.md` like so: